-The INVRFS bit is bit 6 in the SPORT Control register (0x3FF6 for SPORT0 and 0x3FF2 for SPORT1), and the INVTFS bit is bit 7.
+The INVRFS bit is bit 6 in the SPORT control register (0x3FF6 for SPORT0 and 0x3FF2 for SPORT1), and the INVTFS bit is bit 7.
 These bits are both cleared at reset, so that frame sync signals are active high.
-Figure 5-8 shows the INVTFS and INVRFS bits in the SPORT Control register.